davisjam/davisjam.github.io/_pages/research-ptm-se.md

 question: "What changes about software engineering when the reused component is a learned model?"
 figure: /assets/research/ptm-se/ptm-reuse-lifecycle.svg
 figure_alt: "Reusing a model introduces new engineering obligations"
-figure_desc: "A model moves through a familiar reuse lifecycle — registry, select, integrate, validate, evolve — but several assumptions of conventional dependency management stop holding.
-Reuse is familiar while the artifact is not; the ecosystem keeps moving and must be re-measured; identity and interoperability are not guaranteed; reuse requires reengineering downstream; and risk travels with the artifact."
+figure_desc: "A familiar reuse lifecycle runs across the top: model registry, select, integrate, validate, evolve.
+Beneath it are five claims the programme established.
+Reuse is familiar but the artifact is not.
+The ecosystem keeps moving.
+Identity and interoperability are not guaranteed.
+Reuse requires reengineering.
+Risk travels with the artifact."
 ---

 Developers have been reusing software components for decades; pre-trained models inherit many of the same engineering problems, but also introduce new ones, because their identity, behavior, provenance, and interfaces are less explicit than those of conventional software packages.